belst/discord-irc-bridge/README.md

 You will need a Discord Bot Token.
 You can generate one [here](https://discordapp.com/developers/applications/me)

 The `mapping` section contains mappings in both directions.
-Use `discord2irc` to send messages from Telegram to IRC and `irc2discord` to send from IRC to Telegram.
+Use `discord2irc` to send messages from Discord to IRC and `irc2discord` to send from IRC to Discord.

 You can get the chat ID in discord by going to `settings->appearance` and selecting the `Developer Mode`
 You can now just rightclick a channel and copy the id.`